 The inner ear contains the organ of Corti within the cochlear duct (Fig 16–3).
 As a result of movement of the stapes and tympanic membrane, a traveling wave is set up in the perilymph within the scala vestibuli of the cochlea.
 The traveling waves propagate along the cochlea; high-frequency sound stimuli elicit waves that reach their maximum near the base of the cochlea (ie, near the oval window).
 Low-frequency sounds elicit waves that reach their peak, in contrast, near the apex of the cochlea (ie, close to the round window).
 Thus, sounds of different frequencies tend to excite hair cells in different parts of the cochlea, which is tonotopically organized.

 Cross section through one turn of the cochlea.

 The human cochlea contains more than 15,000 hair cells.
 These specialized receptor cells transduce mechanical (auditory) stimuli into electrical signals.

 The traveling waves within the perilymph stimulate the organ of Corti through the vibrations of the tectorial membrane against the kinocilia of the hair cells (Figs 16–3 and 16–4).
 The mechanical distortions of the kinocilium of each hair cell are transformed into depolarizations, which open calcium channels within the hair cells.
-These channels are clustered close ...
+These channels are clustered close to synaptic zones. ...